IreneKilgannon/wsaa-project/README.md

 Users can register to receive a unique UserID.
 Once registered, they can add, update and delete patterns in the database.
 All users can view the complete collection and use various filters to search by patternID, brand, fabric type, category, format, description or userID.

-Each column can be sorted alphabetically by clicking on the column header - click again to reverse the sorting order!
+Each column in the patterns table can be sorted alphabetically by clicking on the column header - click again to reverse the sorting order!

+The About page gives a brief overview of how to use the website.

 The project can be run locally and is also deployed at [irenekilgannon2.eu.pythonanywhere.com](https://irenekilgannon2.eu.pythonanywhere.com/).
 The gitHub repository for the deployed project is available [here](https://github.com/IreneKilgannon/deploytopythonanywhere).